 A satirical version of Moliere’splay, Tartuffe by Bickerstaff. —kdc

 ?
 It will be singularly unlucky, if with three plays either of which would succeed if fairly acted, neither should come out—& yet such I fully expect to be the case.—Perhaps FoscariFoscari: A Tragedy.
-Mary Russell Mitford.
 London : G. B. Whittaker .
 1826. stands the best chance.
 The letter on the StageLetter by Philo-Dramaticus.

 Letter reprinted in the Observer on June 20, 1825 from Blackwoods.
 The letter is signed by Philo-Dramaticus, and urges Charles Kemble and Robert Elliston, managers of Covent Garden and Drury Lane, respectively, to resist the demands of the leading actors of the day, which Philo-Dramaticus sees as ruining the theater.
 The letter specifically identifies Edmund Kean, Charles Young, and William Macready.
 Such demands include insisting on a limited run of performances and rewrites from the authors of plays to suit the actors’ tastes.
 The letter refers to the changes that Macready required for Mitford’s play Rienzi.—kdc